Venukomkala/AeroDoc-AI/README.md

 #  AeroDoc-AI: Aerospace Technical Document Intelligence

-A high-performance, grounded Retrieval-Augmented Generation (RAG) assistant designed for aerospace engineering documentation, turbopump systems, and turbine engine manuals.
-Built with a sleek WhatsApp-inspired interface, vector search via FAISS, and inference powered by Groq's fast Llama 3 models.
+This project is a specialized **Retrieval-Augmented Generation (RAG) assistant** designed for aerospace engineering documentation, turbopump systems, and turbine engine manuals.

+The idea behind this was simple — instead of manually digging through dense technical manuals, I wanted to build an **intelligent, grounded assistant that instantly pulls exact technical answers with precise page-level citations**.

+So I built this application that processes technical PDFs, vectorizes their content, and walks through the entire RAG pipeline: from raw documents → vector retrieval → Groq Llama 3 inference → real-time evaluation metrics.

 ---